 - Preterm and term newborns demonstrate similar or even exaggerated physiological and hormonal responses to pain compared with those observed in older children and adults.
-"If it would hurt you, it hurts them!" - A lack of behavioral responses (including crying and movement) does not necessarily indicate a lack of pain especially when the infant is extremely immature, acutely ill or the painful stimulus is sever and /or prolonged.
+"If it would hurt you, it hurts them!" - Neonates have less ability to demonstrate pain symptoms and thus depend on others to recognize, assess, and manage their pain by recognizing the neonate's associated behavioral and physiological responses to pain. - Exposure to prolonged or severe pain may increase neonatal mortality and affect long-term neurodevelopmental outcome.
+A lack of behavioral responses (including crying and movement) does not necessarily indicate a lack of pain especially when the infant is extremely immature, acutely ill or the painful stimulus is severe and /or prolonged.